fchmainy/k8s-trainings-101/README.md

 ## Lab2 - Deploy your first application
 ### Description
-	- deploy your application
+> In this lab, you will deploy your application.

-We have prepared a model for the kubernetes manifest in order to help you create the service and the deployment.
-Please modify so it matches your requirements.
+We have prepared an example YAML template file for the Kubernetes deployment manifest, in order to help you create the service and the deployment.
+Please modify the example so that it matches your requirements.

-Now you can deploy this application in your kubernetes cluster (check the following challenges in ctfd):
+Now you can deploy your application into your kubernetes cluster (check the following challenges in CTFD):
-**TASKS:** (check corresponding flags on CTFD):
+**TASKS:** (check corresponding flags in the CTFD):
 - create a namespace called **frontns**
 - create a docker-registry kubernetes secret on registry.gitlab.com using your deploy tokens.
-- deploy the v1_webapp_k8s_manifest.yaml in your **frontns** namespace (verify the manifest file content so it matches your ecosystem).
+- deploy the v1_webapp_k8s_manifest.yaml in your **frontns** namespace (verify the manifest file content so it matches your environment).

-> :warning: Don't forget to go check on [CTFD](http://ctfd.f5demolab.org) if there are any challenges and questions for this section
+> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges and questions for this section.

 ### Useful commands